 After Ki died and Sera came to live with me, I continued the tradition for a while.
 But Sera is a different dog and is mildly reactive.
 Her reaction always depends on the confidence of the other dog.
 After a number of encounters that I did not like, we began walking the Silver Saddle trails more because there is less traffic.

-She loves to walk along the river where she can get out in the water.
+She loves to walk along the river where she can get in the water.
 But as time went on there was more traffic there and more of the other walkers we did not know and their dogs were not always the best behaved.
-So I started walking the upper trails more, where Sera an be off lead and the probability of running into another dog is reduced.
+So I started walking the upper trails more, where Sera can be off lead and the probability of running into another dog is reduced.

 Sera injured one of her feet a week ago, probably by jumping on the brush chasing lizards.
 She has a small cut between her pads and the loose sand irritates it.
 Several times she would race past me and then drop on the trail to lick her paw.